Cincinnati Business Courier

 “There are almost no words to describe the orchestra’s exquisite performance of Gustav Mahler’s work…Throughout these movements, Pintscher was a superb partner.
 His view was deeply musical.
 Every detail finely etched as he propelled the orchestra, whipped up atmospheres, and allowed orchestral soloists plenty of time to shape a phrase.
 But it was the final and longest movement, “The Farewell,” that was the most spellbinding.
 The conductor paused at length, as if to allow the previous dream worlds to evaporate, before plunging into the ominous notes that open this movement.
 He led with spontaneity, conjuring orchestral colors that depicted meandering brooks, birdcalls, and cool winds.
 There was no foot-dragging in the funeral march at its center.
 Every moment was gripping.”

 Matthias Pintscher began his musical training in conducting, studying with Pierre Boulez and Peter Eötvös in his early twenties, during which time composing soon took a more prominent role in his life.
 He rapidly gained critical acclaim in both areas of activity, and continues to compose in addition to his conducting career.
-As a composer, Mr. Pintscher’s music is championed by some of today’s finest performing artists, orchestras, and conductors.
-His works have been performed by such orchestras as the Boston Symphony Orchestra, Chicago Symphony, Cleveland Orchestra, New York Philharmonic, Philadelphia Orchestra, Berlin Philharmonic, London Symphony Orchestra, Royal Concertgebouw Orchestra, and the Orchestre de Paris, among many others.
-Bärenreiter is his exclusive publisher, and recordings of his compositions can be found on Kairos, EMI, Teldec, Wergo, and Winter & Winter.
-Mr. Pintscher has been on the composition faculty of the Juilliard School since 2014.
+A prolific composer, Pintscher’s music is championed by some of today’s finest performing artists, orchestras, and conductors.
+His works have been performed by such orchestras as the Boston Symphony, Chicago Symphony, Cleveland Orchestra, New York Philharmonic, Philadelphia Orchestra, Berlin Philharmonic, London Symphony Orchestra, Royal Concertgebouw Orchestra, and the Orchestre de Paris, among many others.
+He is published exclusively by Bärenreiter, and recordings of his works can be found on Kairos, EMI, Teldec, Wergo, and Winter & Winter.
+Matthias Pintscher has been on the composition faculty of the Juilliard School since 2014.